How To Study For The AP® Human Geography Exam

 Planning an AP Human Geography Study Schedule

-Day 1 Take an AP Human Geography practice test
+Day 1 Start with an AP Human Geography practice test.

-Day 2-3 Review what you missed on the practice test
+Day 2-3 Go over what you missed on the practice test.

-Day 10-11 Review unit 7 and any areas of concern
+Day 10-11 Focus on Unit 7 and any other areas where you're struggling.

-Day 12-13 Practice stimulus and non-stimulus-based questions, sticking to exam time limits
+Day 12-13 Practice both stimulus and non-stimulus-based questions within exam time limits.

 Struggling with AP Human Geography?